Dating Violence: How To Respond To Domestic Violence And Abuse

 You may notice that your behavior has changed since you started dating this person.
 For example, you might find yourself checking in with your partner often to appease them.
 You may apologize for them or make excuses for their behavior even when you know it was wrong.
 Your academic or work performance may suffer.
 You might spend less time with your friends.
 You could become upset whenever your boyfriend/girlfriend calls or texts.
 You may begin to avoid friends who have expressed their disapproval of your dating partner.

-Why it's hard to get out of a violent relationship
+Difficulties of leaving a violent relationship

 Being aware of dating violence is the first step to ending it.
 However, just because you recognize your relationship problems doesn't necessarily mean it's easy to solve them.
 You may be tempted to make excuses for your partner's behavior, dismiss your feelings and intuition, and explain away your need to make a change.
 If the following phrases come to your mind whenever you consider leaving, you might need to rethink your relationship: